cathei/Svelto.ECS.Schema/docs/concept-svelto.md

 ```
 As you can see, iterating groups are cache-friendly and fast, therefore it should be used as primary ways to split entities.
 In Schema extensions Groups are wrapped by concept of `Table`, and you will strongly pair a `Descriptor Row` to a `Table`.

-There is also concept of `GroupCompund` to generate combination of groups, which is completely replaced with extendible and flexible `Schema`s in Schema extensions.
+There is also concept of `GroupCompund` to generate combination of groups, which is completely replaced with extendible and flexible `Primary Key` in Schema extensions.

 ### Filters
 Filters are another tool to define set of entities.
 It stores subset of indices in a Group.
 But it won't be easy to use and manage it in current Svelto without Schema extensions.
 In Schema extensions they are wrapped by concept of `Index`.